 Loans held for sale are carried at the lower of cost or fair value.
-As of March 31, 2022 and 2021, loans held for sale are carried at amortized cost, with no valuation allowance, as the loans are typically sold at or above par pursuant to loan sale contracts with investors.
+As of March 31, 2023 and 2022, loans held for sale are carried at amortized cost, with no valuation allowance, as the loans are typically sold at or above par pursuant to loan sale contracts with investors.

-At March 31, 2022 and 2021, loans held for sale totaled \$9,190,233 and \$7,348,637, respectively.
+At March 31, 2023 and 2022, loans held for sale totaled \$3,154,404 and \$9,190,233, respectively.
 For certain loans held for sale that have a construction component, gross loan commitments are reported net of unfunded construction holdbacks, which are advanced to borrowers as rehabilitation progresses on the respective secured properties.
-As of March 31, 2022 and 2021, there were no unfunded construction holdbacks, as all rehabilitation projects were completed, and the related construction advances were funded, prior to the respective year end.
+As of March 31, 2023 and 2022, unfunded construction holdbacks totaled \$27,500 and \$0, respectively.